 The success of any breeding depends on the quality of the genotyping results.
 A sufficient amount of DNA is required for both marker-assisted selection (MAS) and genotyping by sequencing.
 In addition to quantity, however, quality is the most important factor.
 When extracting DNA from leaf material, secondary metabolites such as chlorophyll can inhibit the PCR in the further process.
 Extraction from seed is increasingly causing problems with starchy crops.
 When extracting oilseeds, the oil released during cell disruption can also interfere with lysis.

-The root, on the other hand, is not a storage tissue and is therefore low in potential inhibitors.
-A closer look at root physiology reveals other factors that make the root an ideal tissue for use in the breeding process.
+The root, on the other hand, is not a storage tissue and is therefore poor in potential inhibitors.
+A closer look at root physiology reveals further factors that make the root an ideal tissue for use in the breeding process.

 The right extraction method for the required application